Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 Types of API Discovery

-Organizations use a variety of API Discovery methods to identify, categorize, and understand the APIs that operate within their infrastructure.
-The following are the main types of API discovery:
+Organizations use a number of different API discovery methods to identify, categorize, and understand the APIs that operate within their infrastructure.
+The following are the primary forms of API discovery:

 1. Automated API Discovery

-Automated API Discovery leverages advanced tools and technologies to scan and map APIs across an organization's ecosystem.
-These tools continuously analyze networks, application logs, and API gateways to detect APIs, including undocumented and outdated ones.
+Advanced tools and technologies in Automated API Discovery scan and map APIs across an organization's ecosystem, scanning networks, application logs, and API gateways for detection of APIs, including undocumented or outdated ones.

 2. Manual API Discovery